amias-channer/customapi-manager/readme.md

     logins: user_id, session_id

-You can just supply a different connect string in database.py and SQLALchemy will use that an rebuild the database, SQL ALchmey is very nice.
+You can just supply a different connect string in database.py and SQLALchemy will use that an rebuild the database, SQL ALchemy is very nice.

 If you mess up you can just remove customapi.db and restart the app.